 The contents of the Side Panel can vary depending a given picture is in RAW format or in another bitmap format.
 For non-RAW formats, some groups are absent and some controls are inactive.
 If a RAW image has been edited in an older version of Zoner Photo Studio, then the controls here change in order to reflect that older version and to ensure that the picture is developed correctly.

-Edits made to a picture can be saved as “Presets.”
+Adjustments made to a picture can be saved as “Presets.”
 Click the Save button here to show a window for naming your new preset, and then a second window for setting which settings groups will be stored.
 Turn on Changed Items Only to save only those settings that have been changed from their defaults.
 In this case, when the preset is later applied, only the saved settings will be affected; the others will remain unchanged.

 You can work with the settings for the current picture using the commands in the Settings menu under the main menu: